nagaraju-96/FireReportingSystem/README.md

 # FireReportingSystem
-his website is used to report the fire reports to the fire station directly through online.
+This website is used to report the fire accidents to the fire station directly through online.